harvardinformatics/intro-r/R-workshop-Part2.md

 Note the `==`, as we discussed yesterday for logical operations.
 We can add additional logical conditions for other variables if we want to make more complex selections.
 For example, we might only want to look at male Adelie penguins.
 Let's do this:

-> To select rows for trout in old growth forest, run the following code block:
+> To select rows for male Adelie penguins, run the following code block:

 ``` r